savetheclocktower/daubjs/README.md

 ## Plugins

 You could use these events pretty creatively, if you like.
 Daub exports a `PLUGINS` object with some examples; see `PLUGINS.md` for documentation.

-## ES6

-Daub is written in ES6 and uses ES6 imports, so you'll need to transform it one way or another before it runs in a browser or in Node.
-The `build` command uses [Rollup][] to generate an all-inclusive package for the browser, but many will prefer to grab the source files so that they can integrate them into their existing transpilation-and-bundling toolchain.

 [Fluorescence]: https://github.com/savetheclocktower/fluorescence/